Looking for solid, time-tested advice on how to build a brand on Twitter? Read on to find expert tips on how to grow your Twitter brand.

 Take it up a notch by following them on other social media platforms like Instagram.
 Instagram is where many people are more personal compared to other platforms.
 Use some of the personal posts that they share there as a conversation starter on Twitter.

 For example, if you see on Instagram that someone you want to connect with was at the beach.
-A few days later, they post something on Twitter.
-Respond to that tweet and add a personal touch like ‘How was the beach the other day?”
+A few days later, that person posts something on Twitter.
+Respond to that tweet and add a personal touch like “How was the beach the other day?”

 Here I was engaging with @iSocialFanz and I recalled seeing pictures of him celebrating his birthday so I asked how it went.
 While it was simple, it adds a personal touch compared to me asking him how is he.

 It feels robotic and insincere.
-Posting a personal post of a photo of you, your dogs, your favorite food, or anything behind the scenes add human elements.
+Posting a personal post of a photo of you, your dogs, your favorite food, or anything behind the scenes adds human elements.
 These help you to stand out.
 In fact, my personal posts tend to be my most engaging content.

 People like to feel like they’re connecting to a person, rather than an avatar.
 Those personal photos, including your selfies, can help.
 It makes you more memorable.